The Big Boss: Filming

 Bruce Lee flew from Los Angeles to Bangkok via Hong Kong on 12 July 1971.
 Raymond Chow, concerned about renewed interest from Shaw Brothers, had wanted him to fly directly to Bangkok, but Bruce refused, stopping in Hong Kong briefly to greet a friend and make a few phone calls.
-Bruce stayed in Bangkok for five nights, and it was here that he met most of the cast and crew and also Raymond Chow for the first time.
+Bruce stayed in Bangkok for five nights, and it was here that he met most of the cast and crew and also Chow for the first time.
 Filming commenced on 22 July in Pak Chong, a small town situated some 90 mi northeast of Bangkok, on the northern edge of the Khao Yai National Park, Thailand's oldest reserve; it also serves as the gateway to the northeast (Isan) of Thailand from the Bangkok Metropolitan Region.
 Pak Chong would be Bruce's home for about four weeks, and he made no secret of his dislike for it in letters to wife Linda, describing it as a lawless, impoverished and undeveloped village.
-Due to the lack of fresh food, Bruce was losing weight due to a lack of proper diet, having to eat canned meat and supplement his diet with vitamins, which he had thankfully brought along.
+Due to the lack of fresh food and meat, Bruce was losing weight, having to eat canned meat and supplement his diet with vitamins, which he had thankfully brought along.
 He occasionally lost his voice through trying to shout above the noise on set; mosquitoes and cockroaches were everywhere, and the tap water in the hotel was yellow.
 Bruce asked the hotel staff to put his mattress on the floor, as sleeping on the bed was uncomfortable due to his ongoing back problem.
 He also needed lots of rest after a fight scene.

-When Bruce arrived in Pak Chong, rival film companies tried desperately to poach him away from Golden Harvest, including Shaw Brothers, with a new and improved offer.
-A film producer from Taiwan told Bruce to rip up his contract and promised to take care of any lawsuit.
-Bruce, a man of his word, had no intention of considering the offers, although it did add some extra tension on the film set.
+While Bruce was in Pak Chong, he received a telegram from Paramount TV executive Tom Tannenbaum, asking him to appear in three additional episodes of Longstreet (Note: Before flying to Thailand, Bruce had filmed an appearance for the first episode of Longstreet, which was written by student Stirling Silliphant and showcased his philosophy and Jeet Kune Do.), offering him $1000 per episode.
+Bruce, who felt he was worth more, countered with $2000 per episode plus "quality technical advising", which Paramount eventually agreed to.

 Shooting did not go smoothly at first.
-After just a few days, the "uncertain" original director, Wu Chia Hsiang, was replaced by Lo Wei (the husband of associate producer Liu Liang-Hua).
+After just a few days, the "uncertain" original director, Wu Chia-hsiang, was replaced by Lo Wei (the husband of associate producer Liu Liang-Hua).
 Bruce was initially sceptical of Lo, describing him in letters to Linda as a "fame lover" and "another so-so one with an almost unbearable air of superiority".
 Bruce badly cut his right hand while washing a thin glass, the wound requiring ten stitches and a large plaster, which is very noticeable throughout the movie, especially the scenes filmed at the Thamrongthai ice factory, the first filming location used in Pak Chong.
 Fatty Ma had a contact who knew the owner of the factory, and arranged for Golden Harvest to film there for a few days.